liapatiso95-ctrl/character-sheet/spells.md

 You speak a word of minor misfortune toward a creature you can see within range.
 The target must succeed on a Wisdom saving throw or have disadvantage on their next attack roll, ability check, or saving throw (your choice).

-***Cantrip Scaling***.
-You can affect additional creatures when you reach certain levels: two creatures at 5th level, three creatures at 11th level, and four creatures at 17th level.
+***Cantrip Upgrade.*** You can affect additional creatures when you reach certain levels: two creatures at 5th level, three creatures at 11th level, and four creatures at 17th level.
 Each creature must be within 10 feet of the others when you target them.

 #### Minor Illusion
 *Illusion Cantrip*